smtifahim/EFBO-Project/README.md

 # The EFBO-Based Functional Consistency Validation System
 This repository contains all the files relevant to the EFBO-Based Functional Consistency System.
-The system is written in Java and uses OWL API for its ontology-based reasoning.
+To facilitate the validation process, we have developed an end-to-end software system called the EFBO-Based Consistency Validation System.
+The system is implemented in Java and uses OWL-API 4.3 for its various ontology-related operations and reasoning.

 ## The EFBO-Based Validation Process: A General Overview
 This is a novel approach to comparing functionality between two systems that utilize the benefits of an ontology along with its powerful logical reasoning capabilities.
 This kind of consistency validation can be useful for cross-platform applications that are developed